John Stapleton (English journalist): Career

 Stapleton's career began on local newspapers in North West England, before becoming a staff reporter on the Daily Sketch in Fleet Street.
 His first job in television was as a researcher and script writer on This Is Your Life, presented at the time by Eamonn Andrews.

-He subsequently worked as a reporter on the Thames TV regional news magazine show Today from 1971 until 1975.
-In May 1972 he reported for the "Today" programme on the very last speedway meeting at the famous West Ham track.
-He joined the BBC Nationwide programme in 1975 as a reporter, and then became one of the main presenters from 1977 until 1980.
+Stapleton subsequently worked as a reporter on the Thames TV regional news magazine show Today from 1971 until 1975.
+In May 1972 he reported for the Today programme on the last speedway meeting at the famous West Ham track.
+He joined the BBC Nationwide programme in 1975 as a reporter, and then became one of the main presenters from 1976 until 1980.
 While on Nationwide he also carried out major investigations into council corruption in South Wales and protection rackets in Northern Ireland.
-He also compered a number of one-off light entertainment shows for the BBC, including the Miss United Kingdom beauty pageant.
+He also compèred a number of one-off light entertainment shows for the BBC, including the Miss United Kingdom beauty pageant in 1976 and in 1977, in addition of also presenting the Miss England pageant in 1977.

 From 1980 until 1983, he was a correspondent on the BBC's Panorama and Newsnight programmes, reporting from trouble spots such as the Middle East and El Salvador before working for three months as Newsnight's correspondent in Argentina during the Falklands War.
 From 1983 to 1985, he worked at TV-am as a reporter and as a presenter of Good Morning Britain.
-In 1986, John rejoined the BBC, where he presented the BBC One peak time consumer programme Watchdog until 1993, alongside his wife Lynn Faulds Wood.
-John was also during this time a presenter for the BBC's Breakfast Time when, in 1986, the programme switched over to a news format.
+In 1986, Stapleton rejoined the BBC, where he presented the regional news programme London Plus until 1987, and the BBC One peak-time consumer programme Watchdog, alongside his wife until 1993.
+He was also a presenter for the BBC's Breakfast Time from 1988 to 1989, as the programme transitioned to a news focus format.

 In 1993, Stapleton returned to ITV to front the live morning talk show The Time, The Place, and for four years he presented the ITV Sunday morning programme My Favourite Hymns, in which he interviewed a wide variety of guests about their faith and its impact on their lives.
 Archbishop Desmond Tutu, Earl Spencer, Princess Michael of Kent, the former South African president F.W.
 De Klerk, the author Maya Angelou and Coronation Streets William Roache were amongst his many guests.